Baseflow/XF-Material-Library/README.md

 A Xamarin.Forms library for Xamarin.Android and Xamarin.iOS to implement [Google's Material Design](https://material.io/design).

 #### Getting Started
-1. Download it through [NuGet](https://www.nuget.org/packages/XF.Material) and install it to your Xamarin.Forms projects.
+1. Download it through [NuGet](https://www.nuget.org/packages/XF.Material) and install it in your Xamarin.Forms projects.
 2. Call the `Material.Init()` method in each project:

 ```c#